im-open/create-and-publish-db-backup-file/README.md

           nuget-source-url: "https://github.com/my-org/my-repo" # A GitHub packages url
           nuget-api-key: "${{ secrets.MY_GH_PACKAGES_ACCESS_TOKEN }}" # A token that has access to publish packages
           authors: "My-Team"
+          repository-url: "git://github.com/my-org/my-repo.git" # The URL to the repository.
 ```

 ## Contributing